 The proposed restriction impacts multiple sectors.
 Within the EEA economy, the majority of companies are SMEs, which tend to have limited resources.
 In some sectors, where a large number of reformulations may be required to be completed within the transitional period, e.g. make-up, lip and nail products, SMEs may face challenges.

-The requirements of the proposed restriction that would impact a broad range of sectors entail activities such as ‘instructions for use and disposal’ or reporting requirements, which do not require substantial resources.
-(See also Section B.3.7.1.3) The requirements that would likely incur the largest costs to industry relate to the proposed restriction on the placing on the market of microplastic-containing products (see paragraph 6 of the proposed restriction entry in Table 1).
+The requirements of the proposed restriction that would impact a broad range of sectors entail activities such as ‘instructions for use and disposal’ or reporting requirements, which is not expected to require substantial resources.
+(See also Section B 2.2.1.50) The requirements that would likely incur the largest costs to industry relate to the proposed restriction on the placing on the market of microplastic-containing products (see paragraph 6 of the proposed restriction entry in Table 1).
 They are introduced after transitional periods designed to allow sufficient time to comply and therefore, minimise the costs to society, including SMEs, without undue delay of minimisation of microplastic emissions to the environment.
 SMEs currently focusing on microplastic-free products could directly benefit from a restriction on microplastic-containing products as they already have on the market formulations that meet the requirements of the proposed restriction.

 The EEA market is one of the largest markets in the world for many of the impacted supply chains.
 Manufacturers, importers and downstream users of microplastic-free and –containing products (and sometimes both at the same time) are dispersed throughout Europe and internationally.
 Industry has expressed concerns that the restriction may lead to the expatriation of manufacturing leading to potentially lower EEA value added and lower exports.
 The Dossier Submitter has attempted to minimise these effects by proposing sufficient time to comply with the restriction requirements, in particular to reformulate microplastic-containing mixtures.
 Therefore, while it is possible that in the worst-case scenario these impacts may materialise for microplastic-containing products, it is also likely that value-added and exports of microplastic-free products may increase.
 Hence, some of the negative impacts on trade and competition for microplastic-containing products may be offset by positive impacts in the markets for alternative products; with the net effect being uncertain.
 As any impact on exports is highly uncertain, wider economic effects are monetised only for leave-on cosmetic products.
 Under the worst-case assumptions they are estimated at €230 million (NPV).